-3.6 The number of sources seen
+3.5 The number of sources seen

-To understand trends in the number of clients of the root server system, RSSAC recommends measuring the number of distinct query sources.
-With DNSSEC validation potentially moving to the end systems and applications, the number of resolvers and validators querying to the root servers might be growing; these figures will help distinguish various contributing factors to the potential increase of the number of DNS queries reaching the root server system.
+To help understand trends in the number of clients of the RSS, RSSAC recommends measuring the number of distinct query sources.
+With DNSSEC validation potentially moving to the end systems and applications, the number of resolvers and validators querying the RSS might grow; these figures will help distinguish various contributing factors to the potential increase in the number of DNS queries reaching the RSS.

-The number of sources seen is the number of unique IP source addresses accumulated across all instances of a root server cluster during the reporting period.
-Source addresses must be taken only from query messages sent to the server.
+The number of sources seen is the number of unique IP source addresses accumulated across all instances of an RSI during the reporting period.
+Source addresses must be taken only from query messages sent to the RSI.

-There must be three values:
+There must be two values: